Tin whistle: Modern tin whistle

 The most common whistles today are made of brass or nickel-plated brass, with a plastic mouthpiece, which contains the fipple.
 Generation, Feadóg, Oak, Acorn, Soodlum's (now Walton's), and other brands fall in this category.

 The Generation Whistle was introduced in 1966, and featured a brass tube with a lead fipple.
 Founded by businessman and engineer Alfred Brown in Oswestry, Shropshire, their most popular whistle, the Generation Flageolet, was introduced in 1968.
 The design was updated somewhat over the years, most notably the substitution of a plastic fipple for the lead fipple.

 Although most whistles have a cylindrical bore, other designs exist, for example a conical sheet metal whistle with a wooden stop in the wide end to form the fipple, the Clarke's brand being the most prevalent.
 Other less common variants are the all-metal whistle, the PVC whistle, the Flanna square holed whistle, and the wooden whistle.

-Gaining popularity as a folk instrument in the early 19th century Celtic music revivals, penny whistles now play an integral part of several folk traditions.
+Gaining popularity as a folk instrument in the early 19th-century Celtic music revivals, penny whistles now play an integral part in several folk traditions.
 Whistles are a prevalent starting instrument in English traditional music, Scottish traditional music and Irish traditional music, since they are usually inexpensive; relatively easy to play, free of tricky embouchure such as found with the transverse flute; and use fingerings are nearly identical to those on traditional six-holed flutes, such as the Irish flute and the Baroque flute.
 The tin whistle is a good starting instrument to learn the uilleann pipes, which has similar finger technique, range of notes and repertoire.
 The tin whistle is the most popular instrument in Irish traditional music today.

-In recent years, a number of instrument builders have started lines of "high-end" hand-made whistles, which can cost hundreds of US dollars each—expensive in comparison to cheap whistles, but nevertheless cheaper than most other instruments.
+In recent years, a number of instrument builders have started lines of "high-end" hand-made whistles, which can cost dozens of times more than cheap whistles, but nevertheless are cheaper than most other instruments.
 These companies are typically either a single individual or a very small group of craftsmen who work closely together.
 The instruments are distinguished from the inexpensive whistles in that each whistle is individually manufactured and "voiced" by a skilled person rather than made in a factory.